 We took a look at a wide range of Alabama business attorneys to help you find the best person to help you form your new entity.
 To find these reputable lawyers, we looked at Avvo’s list of the top-rated business lawyers in Alabama.
 Here are our top five choices in the state:

 The Total Cost of Forming and Maintaining a Business in Alabama

 In addition to the costs of a business formation service or hiring an attorney (which are optional, as we’ve discussed), there are quite a few other required and optional expenses when forming and maintaining an Alabama business.
-You cannot form an LLC in Alabama without filing the Certificate of Formation, or the document that officially registers your business within the state.
+You cannot form an LLC in Alabama without reserving your business name and filing the Certificate of Formation, the document that officially registers your business within the state.
 This filing costs a total of $200 to submit.
 Corporations file a similar version of the same form (also called the Certificate of Formation), and it has the same $200 price point.

 You will also need to file and pay the Business Privilege Tax every year, which serves as an annual report for the business.
 Unlike a lot of states, Alabama does not require a flat fee for this tax; the total tax is graduated based on income.
 The more your business makes, the more you’ll owe, so it’s reasonable to expect that this fee will change (and ideally grow) year over year.
 There is, however, a minimum fee of $100 regardless of what your business income is.

 Last but not least, there are taxes to consider: most notably income taxes.
 You’ll also have to pay federal taxes, along with several others.
 For instance, if you have employees, you’ll pay unemployment insurance tax.
 If you sell goods or services, you’ll pay sales and use tax.
 Depending on the nature of your business, there could be other taxes required, so check with the Alabama Department of Revenue to make sure.

 Other than that, the other potential expenses only apply to certain businesses.
 These include things like professional or industry-specific business licenses and business insurance.